ojayballer/ojayballer/README.md

 I'm a third year Computer Science student at the University of Lagos, focused on building practical machine learning systems.
 My approach is simple: learn by doing.
 Every project I build teaches me something new about how to architect better models, write cleaner code, or solve harder problems.

 Right now I'm getting deep into neural networks and their applications.
-I've moved beyond the basics of supervised learning into understanding how different architectures work under the hood.
-My work spans computer vision, natural language processing, and everything in between.
-The goal is to become someone who can design and deploy production grade ML systems that actually solve real problems.
+I work across computer vision, natural language processing, and classical ML techniques, focusing on understanding how different architectures actually work under the hood.
+My projects range from image classifiers and regression models to distributed systems with real time intelligence.
+The goal is to become someone who can design and deploy production grade ML systems that solve real problems.

 <h3>
 	<b> Beyond Code </b>